philsturgeon/phil.tech/_posts/2012-08-01-why-php-datetime-rocks.markdown

 disqus_identifier: why-php-datetime-rocks
 ---

-Working as a freelancer and contracter sometimes I come accross some code that is so terrible I have to laugh, then immediately tweet a screenshot for others to laugh.
+Working as a freelancer and contractor sometimes I come across some code that is so terrible I have to laugh, then immediately tweet a screenshot for others to laugh.
 I think this is fairly healthy, but one reaction I get fairly often is "Yuck, PHP!".
 Really that should be "Yuck, PHP 4!"
 I've been using PHP since 4.0.1 and I remember it well.
 It was terrible.
 Whenever I see these chunks of code I like to see how clean I can make them with PHP 5.3 + code and DateTime has saved me a lot of lines.

 DateTime is nothing new, but it's definitely under-used by many.
 It was made available in PHP 5.2.0 but got some of its best features until PHP 5.3.0.
 PHP 5.3.0 is pretty old now, but I learned about <a href="http://uk.php.net/manual/en/datetime.createfromformat.php">DateFormat::createFromFormat()</a> after reading a new addition to [PHP The Right Way: Date and Time](http://www.phptherightway.com/#date_and_time).